Popular Science: Magazine history

-James McKeen Cattell became the editor in 1900 and the publisher in 1901.
-Cattell had a background in academics and continued publishing articles for educated readers.
 By 1915, the readership was declining and publishing a science journal was a financial challenge.
 In a September 1915 editorial, Cattell related these difficulties to his readers and announced that the Popular Science Monthly name had been transferred to the Modern Publishing Company to start a new publication for general audiences.
 The existing academic journal would continue publishing under the name The Scientific Monthly, retaining existing subscribers.
 Scientific Monthly was published until 1958 when it was absorbed into Science.

 After acquiring the Electrician and Mechanic magazine in 1914, the Modern Publishing Company had merged it with Modern Electrics to become Modern Electrics & Mechanics.
-Later that year, they merged the publication with Popular Electricity and World's Advance to form Popular Electricity and Modern Mechanics.
-After further name changes that caused confusion among librarians, the Modern Publishing Company had purchased the Popular Science Monthly name to provide a clear signifier of the publication's focus on popular science.
+In 1915, the publication was merged with Popular Electricity and World's Advance to form Popular Electricity and Modern Mechanics.
+After further name changes that caused confusion among librarians, the Modern Publishing Company purchased the Popular Science Monthly name to provide a clear signifier of the publication's focus on popular science.
+It took up the Popular Science naming starting with the November issue.